Social Security Disability Lawyer

 Tampa, Florida SSDI Denial Lawyer

-As of March 2021, Tampa has an “average wait time until the hearing is held” of 7 months, with an average process time of 291 days (days until final deposition).
+As of March 2021, Tampa’s “average wait time until the hearing is held” is 7 months, with an average process time of 291 days (days until the final deposition).

 Tampa, Florida SSDI Denial Lawyer